meghh06/CodeAlpha_Network-Sniffer/README.md

 ```

 ## 🚀 Future Enhancements

-🔹 Add protocol filtering (TCP, UDP, HTTP)
+🔹 Add protocol filtering (TCP, UDP, HTTP)\
-🔹 Save captured packets to a log file
+🔹 Save captured packets to a log file\
-🔹 Implement a user-friendly GUI for analysis
+🔹 Implement a user-friendly GUI for analysis\
 🔹 Advanced packet analysis for cybersecurity research

+---

+💡 *Have ideas for improvement?
+Feel free to contribute!*